-UBS does not accept held market orders for the purchase of shares being issued in an initial public offering ("IPO") of a security until secondary market trading in that IPO security has commenced.
+UBS is prohibited from accepting held market orders for the purchase of shares issued in an initial public offering ("IPO") of a security until secondary market trading in that IPO security has commenced.
 Clients may submit to UBS "held" limit orders and "not held" orders before and after secondary trading for the IPO security has commenced.

 UBS sends MOC/LOC orders to the stock's primary exchange to be handled in accordance with the respective exchanges' closing processes and the applicable terms and conditions of that exchange.

 - NYSE Securities: Orders must be received prior to 3:50:00 p.m.
 ET to be eligible for the closing process.
 Orders that are eligible for the closing process cannot be cancelled between 3:50:00 p.m. and 3:58.00 p.m.
 ET, unless they are documented errors.
-Orders that are eligible for the closing process cannot be canceled after 3:58:00 p.m., except as provided in except as provided by NYSE Rule 123C(8)(a)(ii).
+Orders that are eligible for the closing process cannot be canceled after 3:58:00 p.m., except as provided by NYSE Rule 123C(8)(a)(ii).